Showing posts with label Amusement Arcades. Show all posts

 Ocean Zone

 We managed to win six of the nine games we played, and in the Crystal Dome itself we collected 103 Gold and 28 Silver 'tokens' for a grand total of 75.
-So we didn't win the the "super-duper" prize, but we were first on the leaderboard for the day and got 1st of 1 on our souvenir certificate!
+So we didn't win the "super-duper" prize, but we were first on the leaderboard for the day and got 1st of 1 on our souvenir certificate!

 The Cyberdrome Crystal Maze at Oakwood Indoor Family Entertainment Centre in Narbeth, Tenby, Wales.
 17th August 2009